wp-plugins/wp-backitup/readme.txt

 == Changelog ==
+= 1.10.9 =
+*Release Date - August 14, 2015*

+* NEW   :  New Feature - Cancel backup
+* NEW   :  New Feature - Batch Size settings for plugins, themes, uploads
+* UPDATE:  Add additional logging to data access methods.
+* UPDATE:  Add base localization
+* UPDATE:  Add new static logging class
+* UPDATE:  Add logging to verify timeout error
+* UPDATE:  Change backup file validation to be performed in multiple steps
+* UPDATE:  Update backup to no longer use using .tmp extensions
+* UPDATE:  Add new logging to track file sizes and capture zip file status before close
+* UPDATE: Add permission checking to files being added to zip
+* UPDATE: Check archive state on close and file count check
+* UPDATE: Additional logging to detect error on archive creation
+* UPDATE: Add filter for plugin wp-backitup on backup
+* UPDATE: Separate validation into smaller batches to support large WordPress sites
+* UPDATE: Add check for safe mode and ini_set instead of set_time_limit.
+* FIX   : Fix to hide cancel button on backup error
+* FIX   :  Fix get_portonly() method

 = 1.10.8 =
 * UPDATE: Add database size logging
 * UPDATE: Add WordPress and WP BackItUp version info to support email